 It is preferable that one item of photo ID is provided, along with one document containing your address.
-Please bring these when registering at the practice together with the completed GMS1 Form and New Patient Questionnaire.

 Many new patients only register with us when they have a medical problem.
 We strongly recommend that you register when you move into the Practice area.
 This advice applies particularly to students who often forget to register with a doctor when they arrive at college.
 Other fit young professionals are rather proud of the fact that they still are registered with the family doctor where their parents live and regard it as a weakness to even consider that they might one day require an urgent appointment!
 While we would hope not turn any unregistered patient away, who requested help, it is much more sensible to plan.